diridari/PipeRelay/README.md

-        string host                    :     IP-Address or the host name string user                    :     user name on the remote machine string remoteExecute:          :     command that will be executed on the remote machine (XXXXX command or comment?)
-        ReadConfig::entry *inputEntry  :     struct created by the config reader writer *outPipe                :     outgoing pipeWriter.
+        string host                    :     IP-Address or the host name string user                    :     user name on the remote machine string remoteExecute:          :     command that will be executed on the remote machine ReadConfig::entry *inputEntry  :     struct created by the config reader writer *outPipe                :     outgoing pipeWriter.
 The ssh obj send its pcap to this class